KTRosenberg/XR-MetaRoom/README.md

 The shader preprocessor is here: https://github.com/KTRosenberg/XR-MetaRoom/blob/main/lib/util/webgl_basic_shader_preprocessor.js

-This was a collaborative project, but the commit history shows specifically what I did.
+The commit history shows specifically what I did.

+### Instructions

 * In order to start the backend, you need to execute 'run' or 'run.bat' depending on your OS
 * Otherwise, you can call `pm2 stop all` / `pm2 restart all` should you encounter critical errors